 - T1 C+ (Gd): usually has progressive enhancement after administration of contrast material 2

 An important diagnostic feature is the lack of signal loss on out-of-phase images (in contradistinction to that seen with adrenal adenoma).

 - on CT, metastases usually demonstrate less than 50% washout

-- if vivid enhancement of more than 120 HU is identified in the portal venous phase, the washout should be ignored, and an hypervascular lesion such as RCC and HCC metastasis should be considered
+- if intense enhancement of more than 120 HU is identified in the portal venous phase, washout should be ignored, and a hypervascular lesion such as renal cell carcinoma or hepatocellular carcinoma metastasis should be considered

-- MRI: lack of signal loss on out-of-phase images
+- MRI: no signal loss on out-of-phase images

 - 1. Mayo-Smith WW, Boland GW, Noto RB et-al. State-of-the-art adrenal imaging.
 Radiographics.
 2001;21 (4): 995-1012.
 Radiographics (full text) - Pubmed citation